kmutahar/ipcc-yemen/README.md

 # ipcc-yemen
 A collection of all iPhone IPCC files to be used for the Yemeni mobile network "Yemen Mobile"

+## Activating 3G

+If 3G does not working automatically go to Settings > Cellular and enable Data Roaming.
+If you have a phone with 2 SIM cards select the correct one and enable Data Roaming

 ## License

 The theme is licensed under the terms of the [GNU Affero General Public License v3.0 only](https://www.gnu.org/licenses/).